Duane-Wegner/Full-Stack-Developer/README.md

 This portfolio showcases a selection of certification projects completed independently, as well as additional projects developed through guided, interactive, project-based learning.

-The following certified projects were completed independently, without external guidance.
+The following certified projects were completed independently, with no external guidance beyond the basic structural requirements of the project.

 1. **Survey Form** (COMPLETED)